renovatebot/renovate/docs/usage/private-modules.md

 Go to <https://renovatebot.com/encrypt>, paste in your npm token, click "Encrypt", then copy the encrypted result.

-Add the encrypted result inside an `encrypted` object like this:
+Paste the encrypted result inside an `encrypted` object like this:

 ```json
 {